 Our congregation takes an active role in our Sunday liturgy.
 Lectors read the Old and New Testament lessons and the Prayers of the People.
 On Pentecost this year, we read the Acts 2:1-21 lesson in American Sign Language, Lao, German, Italian, and English (with a British accent), and the congregation speaks many more languages!

 Acolyte means “companion.”
 Our acolytes support the clergy by leading our procession into worship, at the proclamation of the Gospel, and the recessional.
 They help with Holy Communion by accepting the offertory and washing the priest’s hands.
-We have a regular group of children and youth acolytes, and several adults.

 Our Ushers are important ministers of hospitality.
 They greet members and guests as they arrive, and staff coffee hour each week.